betterscientificsoftware/bssw.io/Articles/Blog/2022-03-sc21-rse-workshop.md

 gap between hardware and software knowledge.
 They also have written a detailed report: <https://doi.org/10.5281/zenodo.5155502>.

-The next short talk was on “Building an AI-ready RSE Workforce,” by Ying Zhang.
-This talk discussed AI’s increasing impact on research software, and what the University of Florida is doing to give RSEs (and others) AI skills, including an AI curriculum with a certificate in AI, as well as AI training.
+The next short talk was on "Building an AI-ready RSE Workforce," by Ying Zhang.
+This talk discussed AI's increasing impact on research software, and what the University of Florida is doing to give RSEs (and others) AI skills, including an AI curriculum with a certificate in AI, as well as AI training.

-The final short talk, “An Exploration of the Mentorship Needs of Research Software Engineers,” was presented by Reed Milewicz.
+The final short talk, "An Exploration of the Mentorship Needs of Research Software Engineers" was presented by Reed Milewicz.
 The talk discussed mentorship as a strategy to enable the career growth and retention of RSEs;
 key needs that RSEs may have in providing and receiving mentorship; and directions for future work.
 The talk defined mentorship as a relationship in